Monday, June 1 – Thursday, July 23, 2015

 In addition to the Leadership Team, other religious leaders and educators from the three faith traditions will be participating in the Institute.

 Observant Muslim students will find Stony Point Center a comfortable location for Ramadan, as well as a stimulating one.
-Our community Islamic Center, Anwar as-Salaam House, is available for salah throughout the day, as is the Meditation Space at the center of campus.
+Spaces are available for salah throughout the day, including our Meditation Space at the center of campus.
 Several local masjids offer tarawih prayers nightly.
 Pork is never served in the Stony Point Center dining room, and halal zabiha meat will be on the menu throughout the Summer Institute.
 Dining schedules can flex to accommodate iftar and suhur meals; work schedules will take the needs of fasting people into consideration.
-While the Institute offers transportation to community Eid prayers for whoever chooses to remain on campus for the holiday, there will be a short recess to allow students to join their families for Eid.
-The Summer Institute program continues for ten days or so after the Eid recess, so consider inviting your families to visit you for Eid festival on our beautiful campus here!
+The Institute offers transportation to community Eid prayers , there will be time allowed for students to join their families for Eid, you are also welcome to consider inviting your families to visit you for Eid festival on our beautiful campus here!

 “I feel it is a very good experience for people that are into interfaith dialogue and religion.
 It enriches your knowledge about other religions… but it does so much more for your own.
 If you are a person of faith and if you actually believe, I feel this experience makes you understand and deepen your own faith more than ever… because you are exposed to the differences and similarities… and you realize that there are more similarities, and it will make you appreciate your faith more.”
 Sarah K. Ahmed, Muslim Student, Baghdad, Iraq.